 Rustic Grade Wood Finish

-If you’re looking for a floor with tonnes of character, rustic grade flooring is ideal.
+If you are looking for a floor with tonnes of character, rustic grade flooring is ideal.
 It provides the largest number of imperfections, creating a stand-out, striking appearance.
 These floors produce a more vintage style, featuring a much more noticeable colour variation between planks.

-When choosing a wooden floor for the home or business, it’s important to consider the grade.
-This will ultimately effect how the floor looks once it has been installed.
+When choosing a wooden floor for the home or business, it is important to consider the grade.
+This will ultimately affect how the floor looks once it has been installed.
 The above is just a brief description of the different grades and what they mean.
-Why not compare our various grade floors to see how they differ?
-Solid wood floors can be found here and engineered wood flooring can be found here."
+Why not compare our various grade wood floors here to see how they differ?